dacfortuny/course_mlcoursera/README.md

-# course_mlcoursera
+# Machine learning

-Exercices of the "Machine Learning" course in Coursera.
+This repository contains my solutions to the machine learning course by Standford University hosted in Coursera (www.coursera.org/learn/machine-learning).